mit-han-lab/temporal-shift-module/tsm_fpga/README.md

 ## Ultra96V2 Online-TSM Jester Demo

 On Ultra96V2 we achieve an inference throughput of 37 FPS with a power consumpstion of 10.6W.
+A recording of this demo along with project description can be found at [[ultra96v2-demo]](https://www.youtube.com/watch?v=dy6-uPzg86c).